Bhavya1705/CoronaVirus-NGO-App/README.md

 ## Server
   Server application designed to handle low number of users.
 ## Open Blocks to see block layout in thunkable
+   * NoCorona blocks
+   * CoronaApp blocks
+   * Sever blocks
-## Click on any app and download to run and play
+   Click on any app and download to run and play

-## Special Thanks to Sorabh Dadhich and Syed Ishtiyaq Ahmed
+ Special Thanks to Sorabh Dadhich and Syed Ishtiyaq Ahmed

-## Thunkable and Google FireBaseDB used
+ Thunkable and Google FireBaseDB used